 USPSTF / Other Collaborating Organizations

-The CISNET infrastructure serves as a tool to inform evidence-based policy decisions, cancer control planning, and research priority-setting.
+The CISNET infrastructure serves as a tool to inform evidence-based decisions about cancer control planning and implementation of interventions across the cancer control spectrum, and to inform research priority-setting.
 CISNET has collaborated with the following organizations:

 U.S. Preventive Services Task Force (USPSTF)